Haven (Haiwen) Feng

 Research

 I'm interested in machine learning, computer vision, computer graphics, and particularly in how to understand and recreate our physical world in a principled and generalized way.
-My research centers on visual inverse problems and controllable generation with foundation models (various kinds of them).
-Selected publications are listed below (* indicates equal contribution).
+My research centers on structural understanding and generation of visual data, with a focus on inverse graphics and controllable generation with foundation models.

 SGP-Bench: Can Large Language Models Understand Symbolic Graphics Programs?